jval1972/Rad-X/readme.txt

 //------------------------------------------------------------------------------

 This is an engine remake of the 1995 game "Radix: Beyond the void".
-You will need the "RADIX.DAT" file to play the game.
+In oder to play RAD, you need the "RADIX.DAT" file from the DOS game.
-Works with radix v2 remix edition.
+RAD works only with radix v2.0 remix edition.
+It will not work with v1.0 or v1.1 of the game.

 History
 -------
-Faster and safer thread de-allocation
+Faster and safer thread de-allocation.
 Fix gravity field inheritance in ACTORDEF declarations.
 String and boolean evaluation in parameters of ACTORDEF functions.
 Evaluate actor flags in ACTORDEF functions parameters with the FLAG() function.